laravel/docs/eloquent.md

 In the example above, the `first_name` column has an accessor.
 Note that the raw value of the attribute is passed to the accessor.

-Keep in mind that the method names should follow be camel-case, even though your database columns are snake-case.
-This means that accessing properties `first_name` or `firstname` will both be routed through the `getFirstNameAttribute` accessor.
+Laravel's convention is that method names should be camel-case, even though your database columns are snake-case.
+This means that accessing properties `first_name` or `firstname` will both be routed through the same accessor.

+> **Note:** PHP-method names are _case-insensitive_, so the distinction between `getFirstNameAttribute` and `getFirstnameAttribute` is ultimately ignored.

 Sometimes accessors can prevent you from accessing raw values, so consider defining an accessor for a virtual column.
 For example, if your database column stores `salary` as a decimal, then define an accessor for the `salary_formatted` property.